lenymo/glennmccomb-com/content/articles/a-better-nba-box-score.md

 {{< tweet 794010513583677441 >}}

 As an NBA fan who appreciates a well baked cookie, I got to work.
 As you can see below the extension adds quite a few additional team stats.
-These calculations are based on formulas in [Basketball Reference’s glossary](http://www.basketball-reference.com/about/glossary.html).

 ![null](/img/uploads/box-score-stats-team-stats.png)

+<small>These calculations are based on formulas in [Basketball Reference’s glossary](http://www.basketball-reference.com/about/glossary.html).</small>

 True to his word, Arnovitz sent me [delicious baked goods](https://twitter.com/lenymo/status/799756952335060992).